Gioye/gioye.github.io/README.md

 Welcome to **GioyousTV**! 🚀

-A simple yet powerful media streaming web app that fetches video content from a `stream.json` file, displays it in an elegant and sleek video player, and provides multiple features for smooth streaming.
+A simple yet powerful media streaming web app that fetches video content from a `stream.json` file, displays it in an elegant and sleek video player, and provides multiple features for smooth streaming. well no it is not streaming but uhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh

 ## Features